Parks-Laboratory/rqtl_pipeline/batch_mapping/README.md

 ## Synopsis
-Batch mapping on UW-Madison Condor HTC cluster is accomplished by pre-computing
+Batch mapping on UW-Madison Condor HTC cluster is accomplished by pre-computing.
+See this [introduction to running Condor jobs] (http://chtc.cs.wisc.edu/helloworld.shtml) for a primer.

 ## Usage
 1. Execute [**run_pipeline.cmd**](../README.md) (with condition set so .rdata file is generated) if not previously executed
 2. [**Compile R for portable use**] (build_R/README.md) on CHTC cluster machines, if not done previously
+3. Modify the number of jobs to queue by editing the number after 'queue' in **map.sub**.
+The
-3. Copy the following to the Cluster submit server:
+4. Copy the following to the Cluster submit server:
 	* **map.sub**
 	* **map.sh**
 	* **map.r**